“This challenge you’re doing has me shook. I bought 10 items of clothing last month alone.”

 - Wedding dress: The best purchase of the year 🙂 Maybe I’ll do a blog post of the ones I didn’t buy, if anyone else just loves wedding dress browsing like me!

-I know it’s weird to have a graphic of all summer clothes when you’re wardrobe planning in January, but I live in Vegas now, so my winter closet is perfectly adequate at the moment.
+I know it’s weird to have a graphic of all summer clothes when you’re wardrobe planning in January, but my winter closet is perfectly adequate at the moment.
 My summer wardrobe, on the other hand, could triple in size and I would still sweat through it.
 There’s also a pretty Portugal picture up there because I’m going in June!
 Getting excited about travel always makes me think about the stuff I’ve decided I need to travel, so the picture is my reminder to me that it’s really not about the clothes!!!
 It’s about drinking all the Vinho Verde and coming home with an entire checked bag of pottery.
 But, here are some summer closet gaps I noticed last year:

 - A new swimsuit: I’ve been wishing for something from Summersalt forever.
 I know that our impending summer travels will put this into overdrive.
 And, isn’t it better to have one swimsuit you like than 5 you don’t?
 Cost: $95.